Label Makers – Deep Dive

+I own a lot of label makers.
 I bought my first label maker, a K-Sun 2001XLB sometime in the mid-2000’s.
-I believe the main reason I bought it was that I was restoring a Dynaco ST-70 tube amplifier and I wanted to put heat shrink labels on all the point to point wiring connections.
+The main reason I bought it was that I was restoring a Dynaco ST-70 tube amplifier and I wanted to put heat shrink labels on all the point to point wiring connections.

 As an electronics hobbyist having a label maker that printed on heat shrink was a valuable tool, and I still do that to this day on many of my projects.

 Most recently I have been using it to build solar power boards which I put in my house and in my camper.

 Here’s an example of why one would use a heat shrink labeller in electronics or electrical applications:

 Over the years I used my heat shrink labeler sporadically and to great success.
 I even made the occasional label for something around the house.
 I’m not sure why but I decided to upgrade my label maker.
 This one looks brand new still, it works well, but I figure in the last 10-15 years there have probably been some improvements in label makers.
 I was not wrong.
 Surprisingly there is LIMITED information out there on label makers.
 And by that I mean……….”What can you do with them”.
 It seems like no one has done a deep dive on selecting one or on consumables.
 This will kind of be an attempt to do just that.

 If you google “What’s the best label maker” it generally lists 5 to 8 label makers you can get in Walmart or an Office supply place.
 Please let me tell you these ARE NOT the best label makers you can get.
 Also in most of those “Best” lists the maximum label size is 1/2″ to 3/4″.
 Put a 3/4″ label on a big box or container and it just isn’t very big.
 The entry level to label makers that will do 1″ wide tapes is in the $75 to $100 range.
 That’s entry level.
 Anyway my point is…….beware the “Best” lists.
 Make sure you understand your needs before purchasing.